NoahCardoza/CaptchaHarvester/README.md

 This will setup an HTTP server at `https://127.0.0.1:5000` by default.

-If you are running MacOS/Windows and have the [Brave Browser](https://brave.com/) or [Google Chrome](https://www.google.com/chrome/), all you have to do is pass the `-b/--browser` flag set to either `chrome` or `brave`.
-This will automatically open a new instance of Brave/Chrome under a temporary profile with and map the `domain` to the local server.
+If you are running MacOS/Windows and have the [Google Chrome](https://www.google.com/chrome/), all you have to do is pass the the harvester will launch without a hitch!
+It will automatically open a new instance of Chrome under a temporary profile with and map the `domain` to the local server.

 **NOTE**: Without the `-b/--browser` only the server will start up, without the browser.
 You won't